rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ### The pulse-generator Utility {#the-pulse-generator-utility}

 The pulse generator used for testing is a small program that is installed along with pps-client.
 It can generate repeating single pulses or pulse pairs each second at times specified in microseconds and with a precision of 1 microsecond (on the local clock).
+Pulses have a duration of 10 microseconds.
 To use the utility, load the driver, specifying the GPIO outputs or single output that will provide the pulses.

-(Pulses have 10 usecs duration so they should be spaced no closer than about 15 usecs.)
+Because pulse-generator runs as a real-time process, pulses should not be generated at zero in order to avoid conflict with pps-client.

     $ sudo pulse-generator load-driver <GPIO_num1> [GPIO_num2]